-Name: Date: Site Address: Zoning: AR RC R RNC RE-2 RE-2C RE-1 (circle) Tax Assessment Ag: yes no no please attach a copy of your MD Department of Phone: Assessment & Taxation real property worksheet Email: Total Property Acreage:(facility location) Vous proporty officient Acreage of ingredients grown: acre(s) Your property affiliation: ☐ own ☐ rent ☐ lease ☐ other Production: List crop(s) and acreage planted of each.
-Requesting approval for: Will there be a tasting room: ☐ yes ☐ no ☐ brewery - class 8 farm brewery license If yes, what will the capacity be of the tasting room? ☐ winery/cidery - class 4 limited winery license \square 49 or less \square 50 or more ☐ distillery - class 1 distillery license Do you plan to host events on this property? please attach a copy of the license issued by the MD Comptroller ☐ yes ☐ no If yes, then provide additional information.
+Name: Date: Site Address: Zoning: AR RC R RNC RE-2 RE-2C RE-1 (circle) Tax Assessment Ag: yes no Phone: please attach a copy of your MD Department of Assessment & Taxation real property worksheet Email: Total Property Acreage:(facility location) Your property affiliation: Acreage of ingredients grown: acre(s) Production: List crop(s) and acreage planted of each.
+Requesting approval for: Will there be a tasting room: \Box yes \Box no □ brewery - class 8 farm brewery license If yes, what will the capacity be of the tasting room? winery/cidery - class 4 limited winery license $\Box 49 \text{ or less} \qquad \Box 50 \text{ or more}$ 🗌 distillery - class 1 distillery license Do you plan to host events on this property? please attach a copy of the license issued by the MD Comptroller \Box yes \Box no If yes, then provide additional information.
 May need additional permits.

-Other required documents that must be submitted with your application: or increasing the use of local Montgomery County blan showing the layout of the property & parking.
-Note : An Events Journal is required with details to inc attendees.
-Also, noise amplification must comply with elude the following information - event type, date, # of Chapter 31B if you are providing amplified music.
-FOR OFFICE USE ONLY Inspection Agent Name/Signature: ON GOMERY COLL Jeremy V. Criss, Director Office of Agriculture Phone No. (301) 590-2830 E-mail Address: Jeremy.criss@m ontgomerycountymd.gov Department of Permitting Services Signature: Ehsan Motazedi , Division Chief Agriculture
+Other required documents that must be submitted with your application: